swyder/BIO609_2016/Hands-on_unix_Part1.md

 \$ **pwd**

-Whereas a single . specifies your current directory a double .. specifies the parent directory.
+Whereas a single `.` specifies your current directory a double `..` specifies the parent directory.
 With these operations one can specify a very complicated command that does absolutely nothing.

-\$ **cd** ./work/./ sleep /../ sleep /../../
+\$ **cd** ./work/./sleep/../sleep/../../

 Finally, there is the ls command that shows the directory content and the rmdir command that removes a directory.